Adaptive Data Collection for Latin-American Community-sourced Evaluation of Stereotypes (LACES): Data Collection Methodology

+3. \textbf{Setting-specific Recency}: The system prioritized data from the current session to foster real-time feedback and peer engagement.

+By employing a probabilistic framework instead of rigid rules, the system maximized in-group validation while maintaining a balanced distribution of annotations, thereby enhancing the overall depth and robustness of the dataset.
+To initialize the task, we relied on a small and manually curated seed set derived from the HESEIA dataset~\cite{ivetta2025heseiacommunitybaseddatasetevaluating} which focuses in Argentina.

-The system only presented language pairs the annotator reported understanding.
-Furthermore, when participants contributed new associations, they were free to do so in any of their declared languages.
+The system only presented pairs in the language the annotator reported understanding, and annotations could be done in any of their declared languages.
 This setup enabled the construction of a multilingual dataset.
 Although Spanish dominated due to the demographics of the participant pool, the design allowed for the integration of examples in multiple languages.
+Furthermore, participants could decide not to annotate a pair by skipping it.

-While our implementation focused on language and nationality, the same dynamic mechanism could be extended to other participant characteristics (e.g., age or gender) or research objectives, enabling other data collection strategies.
+While our implementation focused on language and nationality, the same dynamic mechanism could be extended to other participant characteristics or research objectives, enabling diverse data collection strategies.
+To facilitate reproducibility and support future research, we have released the source code as an open-source framework.
+The architecture allows researchers to modify the adaptive sampling logic and the annotation interface to their own data collection needs, providing a versatile infrastructure for various types of community-based, human-in-the-loop initiatives.

-The methodology also aimed to reduce researcher bias by shifting epistemic authority from researchers to annotators.
-Instead of relying on preselected examples, participants contributed and validated associations dynamically.
-Disagreements were preserved as meaningful sociolinguistic signals rather than noise.
-The ultimate goal of LACES is to expose harmful stereotypes in language technologies and address the lack of equity resources for Latin America.